-The NIHR Webinar series is organised by the NIHR Academy and Research Design Service for current and aspiring NIHR Academy Members and covers a range of topics to help early career researchers develop their knowledge and expertise.
+NIHR Webinar series run by the Trainees Co-ordinating Centre (TCC) for current and aspiring NIHR trainees and cover a range of topics to help researchers develop their research careers.
+Each month and new webinar is hosted live and recordings made available following the live event.

 Previous webinars include:

 - Writing for publication - Further your research career in clinical trials - CRN study support service - Getting your finances right from application to the end of your project.
 To access these recordings, visit the webinar channel: